 - To learn more

-What is comprehensive care?
+What is comprehensive health care?

 Comprehensive care is an approach that cares for the whole patient and all his or her needs, not just the medical and physical ones.
 Comprehensive care – using the services of many professionals working together – is the standard approach at all major medical centers that treat young people with cancer.
-The key aspects of well-designed comprehensive care are:
+Some key aspects of well-designed comprehensive care are:

 - State-of-the-art medical diagnosis and treatment, including the chance to take part in clinical trials